 This is supported on Windows, Linux and MAC.
-It will also work for portal version of Net Direct as well as NDIC.
+It is also supported on the portal version of Net Direct.

 When the Net Direct client starts, it checks with the server if route table monitoring is enabled or disabled.

 If route table monitoring is enabled, it will create a list of destinations that it wants to be routed through the Net Direct tunnel.
 When a new route is added or deleted, the destination of the new route is checked against the list.